Header image.jpg

 Assessing the impact of influencers across industry sub-sectors an interesting pattern emerges.
 Take main contractors in the construction industry for example.

 Typically, main contractor employees are part of large organisations, have lots of peers who they work alongside and are supported by internal recognition structures.
-Working in this environment, it might not be surprising that just 2% stated they currently follow industry influencers.
+Working in this environment, it might not be surprising that just 2% stated they follow industry influencers.

 In isolated industries such as construction trades, which, for many years have relied on learning informally on the job and peer-to-peer recommendation, it’s clear to see how social media influencers are the natural next step when sole traders are looking for sources of help and advice.